Getting started with Chez Scheme and Emacs on macOS and Windows

 Library Directory

-Apparently, the changes that we made to .bash_profile on macOS and the environment variables on Windows to point Chez to libraries and extensions are not picked up by the Chez REPL as used by Geiser.
+Apparently, the changes that we made to .zshrc on macOS and the environment variables on Windows to point Chez to libraries and extensions are not picked up by the Chez REPL as used by Geiser.
 We need to add a couple of lines to .emacs.

 On macOS...